FStarLang/PoP-in-FStar/book/part1/part1_execution.rst

   * ``FStar.IO.print_string`` is a library function that prints a string to ``stdout``.
 Its type is ``string -> ML unit``, a type that we'll look at in detail when we learn more about effects.
+For now, keep in mind that functions with the ``ML`` label in their type may have observable side effects, like IO, raising exceptions, etc.

   * The end of the file contains ``let _ = main ()``, a top-level term that has a side-effect (printing to ``stdout``) when executed.
 In